Rancho Verde High School: History

 Rancho Verde High School first opened in the fall of 1991.
 The school was designed to accommodate 1,800 students.
 Between 2001 and 2003, two phases of new construction added several new buildings and renovated existing buildings on campus.
-This construction period included two science buildings, a music/band building, two multi-story classroom buildings, a football stadium, a second gymnasium, a dance studio, and weight rooms.
+This construction included two science buildings, a music/band building, two multi-story classroom buildings, a football stadium, a second gymnasium, a dance studio, and weight rooms.